Seven Seas Mariner deck plans

 The list of deck plan changes after drydock 2014 refurbishment included:

 - All Mariner cruise accommodations in the categories Penthouse Suite and above received new furniture and upholstery, new lighting and wall coverings.

 - The Constellation theatre (deck 5) was renovated and the show programming was upgraded with the “Cirque Rock ‘n Roll” spectacle (aerial theatrics).

-- The Mariner Lounge (deck 5) was remodeled with an open-floor plan, and has a new bar, stone flooring, tables and lamps.
+- The Mariner Lounge (deck 5) was remodelled with an open floor plan and has a new bar, stone flooring, tables and lamps.

 - The Stars Lounge (deck 6) was newly decorated, and a new bar was added to it.